jakub-hajduk/fragmint/README.md

 -   `name`: The name of the strategy (e.g., 'vue', 'angular').
 -   `extractTemplates`: A function that extracts one or more templates from the source code.
 -   `extractAttributes`: A function that extracts attributes from a template.
--   `validateByFilename`: An optional function that validates if the strategy is appropriate for a given file name.
--   `validateByCode`: An optional function that validates if the strategy is appropriate for a given source code.

 ### `ASTNode`